yuabrahamliu/proRate/README.md

 For example, from 2 pairs of data (wt15 vs wt0, and ko15 vs ko0), the gene elongation rates in WT C2C12 cells and KO C2C12 cells can be obtained respectively.

 The parameter `time1files` requires a vector with the reference bam file directories (0 min DRB treatment) as its elements.
-Here, it can be set as `c(wt0file, ko0file)`, while the parameter `time2files` requires the other vector containing the bam file directories for experimental group.
+Here, it can be set as `c(wt0file, ko0file)`, while the parameter `time2files` requires the other vector containing the bam file directories for experimental groups.
 Here, it is `c(wt15file, ko15file)`.
 The paired bam files in `time1files` and `time2files` should have the same index in their vectors, so that the function can identify them as a pair.
 Then, another parameter `times` records the time difference for the WT group and KO group files.
 Because both of them are 15 min, its value is `c(15, 15)`

-Although `wt0file` and `ko0file` are from different types of C2C12 cells, both of them are not treated with DRB, so no Pol II depleted region should appear on their gene templates.
+Although `wt0file` and `ko0file` are from different types of C2C12 cells, both of them are not treated with DRB, so no Pol II depleted region should appear on their gene bodies.
 If want to merge these 2 DRB 0 min files together and serve as a uniform reference for both the WT and KO group, the parameter `mergerefs` can be set as TRUE.
 Otherwise, set it as FALSE.

 Because bam file processing is time-consuming, the bam file relevant functions in *proRate*, such as `calrate` and `mcalrate`, provide a parallelization option and their parameter `threads` can be set to a multiple thread number to save the computing time.
 Here, it is set as 4, and the command is as fellow.